SpectraL519/cpp-gl/docs/gl/architecture.md

 ## Graph Representation Models

 Choosing the correct memory layout is critical for algorithmic performance.
-CPP-GL abstracts this choice entirely behind the `ImplTag`, allowing you to swap layouts without altering a single line of traversal code.
+CPP-GL abstracts this choice entirely behind the `ReprTag`, allowing you to swap layouts without altering a single line of traversal code.

 ### Fundamental Representations